1. Approach

 The topic of this article is: Using fix point instead floating point.

 1.1.
-Three reasons to use fix point also in a floating point environment.
+Three reasons to use in some cases fix point also in a floating point environment.

 -